LongBu/AWS-MLS-C01-Study-Guide/README.md

 #### Data ingestion pipelines (Batch-based ML workloads and streaming-based ML workloads)

 ##### Amazon Kinesis:
-  * Platform to send stream data making it easy to load and analyze as well as provide the ability to build your own custom applications for your business needs
+  * Platform to send stream data (eg: IoT, metrics and logs) making it easy to load and analyze as well as provide the ability to build your own custom applications for your business needs
   * Any mention of "streaming (system[s])" and/or "real time" (big) data is of importance, kinesis is likely the best fit as it makes it easy to collect, process, and analyze real-time, streaming data to allow quick reactions from information taken in.
   * Output can be classic or enhanced fan-out consumers
   * Accessed via VPC